fengliutitang/Quantum-AI-for-Climate/README.md

 ### Project Solution:

-We decided to tackle the challange of detecting methane plumes in satellite data using Machine Learning and Quantum Algorithms.
-We have proposed a modified U-Net architecture which was recently proposed for detecting buildings for methane detectection.
-But we have also proposed futher modifications that we believe will deliver better performance.
+We decided to tackle the challenge of detecting methane plumes in satellite data using Machine Learning and Quantum Algorithms.
+We have proposed a modified U-Net architecture recently proposed for detecting buildings for methane detection.
+But we have also proposed further modifications to deliver better performance.
 The PDF in the repository contains details of our research and our solution.

 ### Project Presentation Deck: